7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 The SHA-256 digest of the concatenated `data` and `messageDigest` fields is as follows:

 `E2FEB6E31C9B40CF9C326922FFD690CB17ABDEA3E06F27766888CD36F4515785`

-But you may ask why the content of *ContentInfo* is selected as a part of message to be signed.
-Because, it contains the used hash algorithm besides the PE image file hash.

-However, we are just in step two!
-One more step is required.
-So, Be Patient!

 You may wonder why `ContentInfo` content is included as part of the message to be signed.
 This is because it contains the hash algorithm used, in addition to the PE image file hash.